 Toshiba Group's export control organization

-Corporate staff division, as well as each Group company, perform internal self-checks.
-In addition the Export Control Office or the Supervising department conducts regular audits to check if export control is appropriately performed.
-Where problems are identified by the audit. we demand that improvement plans be submitted, and check the progress of the plans.
+Each corporate staff division, as well as each Group company, perform internal self-checks.
+In addition, the Export Control Office or the supervising department conducts regular audits to check if export control is appropriately performed.
+Audits are conducted once every one to three years at target companies, and in FY2018, audits were performed for four internal divisions in Japan and eight Group companies.
+Overseas, audits are done in Europe, the United States, Asia and China, and in FY2018, four Group companies in China received audits.
+Where problems are identified by the audit, we demand that improvement plans be submitted, and check the progress of the plans.

 Training courses on export controls (regular and specialized courses) are offered by the Export Control Office for corporate staff divisions and Group companies to educate employees on the importance of export control and to raise awareness and knowledge of the Toshiba Export Control Compliance Program (ECCP) and related internal regulations.